Wireless earbuds

 Cons

-• No Android support for some features
+• No Android support for some feature

-• Battery life not best-in-class
+• Battery life not amazing

 Buy on Amazon